osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 2. Balancer position has no underlying lock whatsoever

+Regardless of the path taken, a single message executes all of the below logic:

+`UnlockAndMigrateSharesToFullRangeConcentratedPosition` in superfluid for path 1, and `MigrateSharesToFullRangeConcentratedPosition` in gamm for path 2.

 ### Superfluid Delegated Balancer to Concentrated

 The following diagram illustrates the migration flow for a Superfluid delegated Balancer position to a Superfluid delegated Concentrated Liquidity position.